Dear Loyola Community Member,

 - Having said that, no one, including the University, can guarantee a COVID-19-free environment.
 It is simply not possible to do so.
 For information about the nature of the virus and how it is spread, please visit the Centers for Disease Control and Prevention COVID-19 site.

 - In addition, minimizing the risk of COVID-19 infections or spread of any other disease is a shared responsibility.
 All members of the community must do their part.
-In addition to basic hand hygiene (frequent washing and sanitizing) and respiratory etiquette (not coughing into one’s hand or in close proximity to others), as well as wearing face coverings in all public places, including classrooms, this includes adhering to any measures that the University deems appropriate such as temperature checks, social distancing, not reporting to work or class if you feel sick, and isolating or quarantining when required.
-Students who test positive who live within driving distance of their homes will be asked to drive home and isolate there.
+In addition to being vaccinated against COVID-19, members of the community should use basic hand hygiene (frequent washing and sanitizing) and respiratory etiquette (not coughing into one’s hand or in close proximity to others), as well as wearing face coverings according to guidelines, participating in the daily symptom checker, not reporting to work or class if you feel sick, and isolating or quarantining when required.
 Your compliance is necessary not only for your own safety but for the safety of others.
 Those not adhering to the required public health practices will be subject to the student conduct process or employee disciplinary action.

-- Students or employees with disabilities who think they may need accommodations related to COVID-19 or who, because of age or underlying medical conditions, may be at increased risk should contact the Office for Disability Support Services (for students) or Human Resources (for employees).
+- Students or employees with disabilities who think they may need accommodations related to COVID-19 should contact the Office for Disability Support Services (for students) or Human Resources (for employees).

-- To be completely transparent: If you return to the physical campuses of Loyola University Maryland, there is a risk you could contract COVID-19.
-By coming on to Loyola’s campuses, you indicate your acceptance of this risk.
+- To be completely transparent: By coming to Loyola’s campuses, you indicate your acceptance of the risk that you could contract COVID-19.

-- Regardless of how the Fall 2020 semester begins and proceeds (e.g., fully on-campus, a combination of on-campus and remote experience, entirely remote), tuition and fees will remain the same.
-These payments are in exchange for learning, academic credits, and certain services that will be provided on campus, in a hybrid environment, or entirely remotely.
-As we did for the recently concluded Spring semester, room and board charges would be refunded in certain circumstances if on-campus learning/living is suspended.
-In addition, the University is offering students a three-week grace period on room and board.
-If students voluntarily decide during the first three weeks of classes that they want to move home and continue instruction remotely, we will refund their room and board expenses for the semester.
+- Regardless of how the academic year begins and proceeds (e.g., fully on-campus, a combination of on-campus and remote experience, entirely remote), tuition and fees will remain the same.
+These payments are in exchange for learning, academic credits, and certain services that are provided by Loyola faculty, staff, and administrators.
+Room and board charges would be refunded in certain circumstances if on-campus learning/living were suspended.